 Each of these require specific planning in design and execution.
 They require commitments from the elderly person and the participating family member or friend.
 Every technique is not appropriate for every situation.
 Hence, find an Elder Law Attorney willing to provide a free consultation to talk to you about your specific situation and the options that are comfortable for those involved.
 There is information below about how you can meet with me for your free consultation.

-By the way, One bad “planning” technique is putting the home in another person’s name.
+By the way, one bad “planning” technique is putting the home in another person’s name.
 People do this – and people still tell others this works.
 It is important to understand, Medicaid is the government.
 They have access to a lot of information about you.
 They create a “penalty period” equal to the value of the transfer that could have been used to pay the nursing home.
 See “The Double Penalty of the Penalty Period.”

 Just When You Think You Understand Protecting the Home – Estate Recovery Pops Up

 You have implemented and properly executed a plan that keeps the home from being sold and used to pay for a nursing home.
-However, if Medicaid does end up paying for a portion of your nursing home care, the State can file a claim against your house after the person dies.
+However, if Medicaid does end up paying for a portion of nursing home care, the State can file a claim against your house after the person dies.

 Estate Recovery allows the State to make a claim against your estate to be paid back.
 It can only make a claim for what it spent, which would be substantially less than a similar period of private pay.
 For example, private paying a nursing home for six months, may cost close to $50,000 ($8,000 x 6).
 However, Medicaid would pay less than $5,000/month during the same six months.
-Medicaid has a set reimbursement (<$5,000, less Social Security and less other income paid to the nursing home).
+Medicaid has a set reimbursement (approximately $5,000, less Social Security and less other income paid to the nursing home).
 So, the State could make a claim for much less than $30,000.
 That could still be substantial.
 However, a proper plan should have provisions to reduce what is available to be available for Medicaid to file its claim against.

 Good, properly timed planning is the answer!